On connectedness of non-klt loci of singularities of pairs: Non-klt loci of anti-nef pairs

 Since the claim holds in each step of the MMP, it holds on any model appearing in the MMP.\\

-\emph{Step 5.} Let $F_1,\dots,F_r$ be the irreducible components of the fibre of $X\to Z$ over $z$.
-We claim that there is $i$ such that $F_i$ is not contained in $\Nklt(X,B+M)$ and that this is preserved by the MMP, that is, the birational transform of $F_i$ remains outside the non-klt locus during the MMP.
+\emph{Step 5.} In this step we show that after finitely many steps of the MMP, the irreducible components of the fibre of $X\to Z$ over $z$ not contained in the non-klt locus $\Nklt(X,B+M)$ stabilise.
+Let $F_1,\dots,F_r$ be the irreducible components of the fibre of $X\to Z$ over $z$.
+We claim that there is $i$ such that $F_i$ is not contained in $\Nklt(X,B+M)$ and that this is preserved by the MMP, that is, the birational transform of $F_i$ is not contained in the non-klt locus during the MMP.

-By assumption, $X\to Z$ is a contraction, so its fibres over $z$ is connected which means the set-theoretic inverse image $f^{-1}\{z\}$ is connected.
+By assumption, $f\colon X\to Z$ is a contraction, so its fibre over $z$ is connected which means the set-theoretic inverse image $f^{-1}\{z\}$ is connected.
 On the other hand, we assumed that $\Nklt(X,B+M)$ is not connected near the fibre of $X\to Z$ over $z$, so